PanzerTigerII/PanzerRPCommands/README.md

 ```
 ==============
 # That's all.
-Have a nic day :3
+Have a nice day :3